heraldgo/heraldd/README.md

 }
 ```

+`trigger_param` comes from the trigger. `job_param` is the combination
+of "router param" and "job specific param".

 ### none

 Do nothing.
-For test purpose.
+Could be used for debug purpose.

 ### print